budostylz/e15/Independent-Study/README.md

-### Let us do some clean up and changes to our project directory structure.
+### Let's do some clean up and changes to our project directory structure.
 ### Next we'll create our `src` and `dist` folders.
 ![node dependencies and webpack](https://github.com/budostylz/e15/blob/master/Independent-Study/images/webpack-standalone/js/image8.PNG)